opnfv/pharos/docs/labs/zte-sh-lab/lab_description.rst

 .. image:: ./images/zte_sh_lab_topology.png
    :alt: Lab diagram not found

-All the PODs share the same **Jump Host** for only one public IP address is allocated for the pharos lab.
+All the PODs share the same **Jump Host** for only one public IP address is allocated for ZTE Pharos Lab.
 Deploy servers are separated from Jump Host.
-Every 2 PODs share one **Deploy Server**.
+Each POD has itsown **Deploy Server**.

 **Jump Host**